Fort Meade (South Dakota): Garrison history

-Home of Comanche

 In June 1879, the horse named Comanche, who survived the Battle of the Little Bighorn, was brought to Fort Meade by the Seventh Cavalry Regiment.
 There he was kept like a prince until 1888 when he was taken to Fort Riley, Kansas.
 He died at Fort Riley a few years later and was buried with military honors.
 Shortly thereafter the horse's remains were sent to a taxidermist, and in the early 1900s Comanche was displayed at the Natural History Museum at the University of Kansas in Lawrence, Kansas.
 A restoration of the display was completed in 2005.